Here's Exactly How to Conquer All Household Odors

 Snuff Out Cigarette Smoke Stench

 No one should smoke in your home if you dislike the smell or the habit.
 When hosting an incorrigible guest, rely on cross-ventilation: Place a fan in a window, facing out.
-Ventilation is the best solution for ridding clothes and furniture of the noxious smell, and for immediate relief spritz Arm & Hammer Deodorizing Air Freshener ($2 at supermarkets).
+Ventilation is the best solution for ridding clothes and furniture of the noxious smell, and for immediate relief spritz a deodorizing air freshener.
 Citrus sprays work well, too.